German minister looks to relax EU sanctions on Russia

 He said UN peacekeepers must control the Ukraine-Russia border and that Russian soldiers must not take part in the mission.

-He also said EU sanctions should stay in place until Minsk was fulfilled.
+He also said EU sanctions should stay in place until the Minsk agreement was fulfilled.

 Poroshenko has warned that the UN mission could be Putin's ploy to retain control of occupied territory and to legitimise puppet governments in the self-proclaimed Donetsk and Luhansk "republics."